-Evil Is Hammy: The way that he speaks, it is already a sign that he is hungry for massive scenery devouring action.
+Evil Is Hammy: The way that he speaks, it's already a sign that he's hungry for massive scenery devouring action.

 Last of His Kind: He is currently the only Xel'naga in existence.
 The destruction of his species was a result of his own actions.

 Meaningful Name: Amon is the demon prince of Wrath in Christian demonology.
 You know what's another name for Amon?
 Satan.
 It also means "the hidden one".